Project Shadowchaser: Production

 Project Shadowchaser was shot at Pinewood Studios.
 Most of the set was reused from Alien 3.

 The special effects supervisor on the film was Brian Smithies.

 Cinematographer Alan Trow had worked with director Richard Driscoll on an earlier film low budget film The Comic (1985).
 Work on that film led to a partnership with producer/director John Eyres on this and other action films.

 Notability

 The film was notable by the reunion of Martin Kove and Meg Foster, who previously worked together on the first season of Cagney & Lacey as Detectives Victor Isbecki and Christine Cagney, respectively, until Foster was replaced by Sharon Gless for the remainder of the series.

 Release

+Home media

 The film was released on videocassette in the summer of 1992 by Prism Pictures.
 Prior to August 4, 2015, the film had never been released onto region 1 DVD, until Echo Bridge Home Entertainment acquired the rights and released it through the Termination Collection, bundled with 4 additional movies as well.
 It had also popped up through AT&T U-Verse's screen pack, also under license from Echo Bridge.